AMCS match older adults and volunteers with a shared cultural background, hobbies and interests through three different programs:

 Luigi started volunteering for AMCS to help seniors from multicultural backgrounds in Victoria.

 Danuta, 87, lives in her home in Bentleigh.
-Her case manager referred her to AMCS for the Community Visitors Scheme.
+Her case manager referred her to AMCS for the Aged Care Volunteer Visitors Scheme.
 First, she enjoyed the company of several female Polish volunteers with similar backgrounds and upbringings.

 AMCS then offered to connect her with Luigi.
 At first, she was reluctant because she did not believe she would have common interests with a male volunteer.